stevennoto/slack-status/README.md

 - [x] Add setting of expiration date, with shortcuts like "end of day"
 - [ ] Add saving/retrieving template statuses
 - [ ] Decide whether to keep Spring dependencies

+Expansion PR ideas

+- [x] Improve setup info and usage
+- [x] New mode: get channel stats - ConversationsHistoryRequest java -jar slack-status.jar --get-channel-stats --channel-id='CXYZ123' --start='September 1, 2022' --end='September 30, 2022'
+	  note new scopes
+- [X] Handle pagination
+- [X] add splitting by month/week
+- [ ] New function: search channel by name not id. but need to fetch all channels wah wah
+- [ ] Keywords
+- [ ] Outlier removal
+- [ ] csv or tsv choice. no?
+- [ ] Save to csv/tsv file? no?